aczar09/Trivia-Game-Android/doc/use-cases/use-cases-brief.md

 ## Single Player

+### Game Flow
+1. Game starts
+2. Player plays the game until finish conditions are met (all answered correctly, one wrong answer, etc)
+3. Results are printed for the round
+4. If any rounds are left, repeat process with new game style, otherwise, print final results.

 ### Choosing a category
 1. Player receives multiple categories to answer a question from
 2. Player chooses fromm the given category